 Many jobs in responsibility require a humanities background.
 Still, if you are a number-cruncher at heart, with a degree in an area like Finance, Economics, or Business, you may prefer to look for opportunities in the field of data collection, auditing, and making recommendations.

 Depending on the business CSR analysts work in, they may examine data sets about energy usage, waste management, social impact and sustainability, public opinion, or engage in cost/benefit analyses.

 See Related: Best Impact Investing Books to Read

-Some jobs in corporate responsibility place a strong emphasis on communication skills, and while an advanced degree will be required in many cases, that is not always true.
+Some jobs in social responsibility place a strong emphasis on communication skills, and while an advanced degree will be required in many cases, that is not always true.